SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC_Nederland_VOD_Schedule_Importer.md

 UPC Nederland VOD Schedule Importer

-With this driver it is possible to import VOD (Video On Demand) schedules.
+With this connector it is possible to import VOD (Video On Demand) schedules.

 # About